Lindsay0214/Lindsay0214/README.md

 ### Hi there 👋

-- I’m currently working on [dragonflyuas](https://www.dragonflyuas.com.tw/) 🔭
+- I’m currently working on Cloudlytics Data
 - How to reach me： lliny0214tw@icloud.com 📫